-Per 29 CFR 1977.16 extensions to the 90-day requirement can be made in rare cases.
-However, any case extended past the 90-day limit will not be exempted from the 75% requirement.
+AKOSH may allow for extensions to the 90-day requirements similar to federal processes in 29 CFR 1977.16.
+Any extensions will be explained during quarterly meetings and documented in the comments of quarterly reports.
+However, cases extended past the 90-day limit will not be exempted from the 75% performance threshold.